ECE-Engineer/MachineLearning-BigData-Project/README.md

 1 | Create A Hash-Based Cache For The Data | X
 2 | Create A Persistent BTree Class Of Keys, With Values In A Separate Persistent Structure Or Files | X 3 | Preload At Least 1000 Key-Value Pairs | X
-4 | Pre-Categorize Keys Into Clusters Using K-Means Clustering Or A Similar Metric | 5 | Edit The GUI To Display The Clustering Of The Objects In The Data |
+4 | Pre-Categorize Keys Into Clusters Using K-Means Clustering Or A Similar Metric | X 5 | Edit The GUI To Display The Clustering Of The Objects In The Data | X

 ## Latest Stable Copy
 [Class Project Zip](http://cs.oswego.edu/~kzeller/Portfolio/coursework/csc365/MachineLearning-BigData-Project.zip)